robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 The JSON output file structure is documented in the :file:`result.json` `schema file`_.

 .. note:: Support for JSON output files is new in Robot Framework 7.0.
+          Prior to Robot Framework 7.2 JSON output files contained only information about the executed suite, but nowadays they contain the same result data as `XML output files`_.